dawsontechclub/dawsontech.club/src/pages/index.md

           Yes!
 Beginners are totally welcome to join.
 As long as you are interested, you will have no trouble.
         content_align: left
-      - title: What about accommodation for attendees?
+      - title: How many hours of participation per week minimum?
         title_align: left
         content: >-
           Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec aliquet